Fortaleza Air Force Base

-Base Aérea de Fortaleza – BAFZ (IATA: FOR, ICAO: SBFZ) is a base of the Brazilian Air Force, located in Fortaleza, Brazil.

-It shares some facilities with Pinto Martins International Airport.
+Base Aérea de Fortaleza – BAFZ (IATA: FOR, ICAO: SBFZ) is a base of the Brazilian Air Force, located 6 km from downtown Fortaleza, Brazil.
+It shared some terrain with Pinto Martins International Airport, which were sold to became Warehouses.

 History

 Belém Air Force Base has its origins on the 6th Aviation Regiment created on 15 May 1933.
 The Air Force Base was created on 22 May 1941 by Decree 3,302.

 Units

 Since January 2017 there are no permanent flying units assigned to Fortaleza Air Force Base.
-Whenever needed, the aerodrome is used as a support facility to other air units of the Brazilian Air Force, Navy and Army.
+The aerodrome was used as a support facility to other air units of the Brazilian Air Force, Navy and Army.
+There is none active aircraft too, there is only buildings and an aircraft monument at entrance.
+A school was made inside it.